ICD-10 Coding Reference

 Guide

-The Complete Guide to Pulmonology billing
+The Complete Guide to Pulmonology Billing Resource

 Asthma affects approximately 25 million Americans, making it one of the most commonly managed chronic conditions in outpatient medicine.
 ICD-10 code J45.909 represents unspecified asthma without complications, but this code is increasingly problematic for billing purposes as payers push for severity-based classification.